TBS-EACPD/infobase/server/README.md

 ### Google Cloud Function

 The production environment for the express/GraphQL server is a Google Cloud Function.
 This hasn't affected much in the code, although a few optimizations and decisions were made with a serverless environment in mind.
-We currently transpile with a traget of Node 8 because that is what GCFs run.

 # L'interface de programmation d'applications (API) d'InfoBase du GC